CX-0010 Business Partner Number v2.1.0

 - Data Provider and Consumer

 Not in scope is the way of how business partner data records can be shared to create a Golden Record.
-There is a separate standard for this: Business Partner Gate API.
+There is a separate standard for this: CX-0074 Business Partner Data Gate API 3.1.0.

 Not in scope is the overall Business Partner Pool with all Golden Records within Catena-X and the way of how the Golden Records can be retrieved.
-There is a separate standard for this: Business Partner Pool API.
+There is a separate standard for this: CX-0012 Business Partner Pool API 4.1.0.

 Not in scope are the requirements of cleansing and enriching the business partner data records with the aim to create a Golden Record.
-A separate standard is being prepared but will not be available simultaneously with this standard.
+There is a separate standard for this: CX-0076 Golden Record End to End Requirements Standard 1.3.0.

-You can find the other standards in the standard library of Catena-X: https://catena-x.net/de/standard-library.
+You can find the other standards in the Catena-X standard library.

 This section is non-normative